Monika Wachowicz

 Cooperation: Jarosław Fret

-Realisation: Olena Matoshniuk, Antonina Romanova and Monika Wachowicz
+Realisation: Antonina Romanova and Monika Wachowicz

-Texts: Antonina Romanova, Olena Matoshniuk and Monika Wachowicz
+Texts: Antonina Romanova and Monika Wachowicz

 The project uses excerpts from Antonina's activities from the "Text" project.